ocaml-cross/opam-cross-android/README.md

 Porting packages
 ----------------

+OCaml packages often have components that execute at compile-time (camlp4 or ppx syntax extensions, cstubs, OASIS, ...).
+Thus, it is not possible to just blanketly cross-compile every package in the OPAM repository; sometimes you would even need a cross-compiled and a non-cross-compiled package at once.
+The package definitions also often need package-specific modification in order to work.

+As a result, if you want a package to be cross-compiled, you have to copy the definition from [opam-repository](https://github.com/ocaml/opam-repository), rename the package to add `-android` suffix while updating any dependencies it could have, and update the build script.

 Findlib 1.5.4 adds a feature that makes porting packages much simpler; namely, an `OCAMLFIND_TOOLCHAIN` environment variable that is equivalent to the `-toolchain` command-line flag.
 Now it is not necessary to patch the build systems of the packages to select the Android toolchain; it is often enough to add `["env" "OCAMLFIND_TOOLCHAIN=android" make ...]` to the build command in the `opam` file.

 For projects using OASIS, the following steps will work: